at-cg/PHI/README.md

 ```

 ## Description
-PHI is a tool designed to reconstruct haploid haplotypes from low coverage short-reads.
+PHI is a tool designed to reconstruct haploid haplotypes from low-coverage short reads.
+It supports two formulations:

+1. **Integer Linear Programming (ILP)**: This formulation can be enabled by passing the `-q0` flag.
+2. **Integer Quadratic Programming (IQP)**: This formulation can be enabled by passing the `-q1` flag.

+## Results
+(Results will be added later)

+## Future Work
+1. We plan to add support for diploid haplotype reconstruction.

-## Benchmark
+## Publications
-(To be added).
+(To be added)